mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps.md

 —

-You can also buy a physical zine I made in collaboration with Catherine Schmidt about disconnection practices as healing practices here:
+You can buy a physical zine I made in collaboration with Catherine Schmidt about disconnection practices as healing practices here:

 --> [Disconnection Practices](/zines/disconnection-practices)